cecilpert/old_CSTB/README.md

 ### Flask and BioPython
 You can use pip3 with `pip3 install flask` and `pip3 install biopython`

+You will also need flask-socketio and eventlet.
+You can use `pip3 install flask-socketio` and `pip3 install eventlet`

 #### Online documentations
 [BioPython](http://biopython.org/wiki/Documentation)